Appearance and Colour

 The head is the shape of a trapezium, wider at the base and narrower at the top, and broad with rounded contours.
 The cheeks are full and adult males have well developed jowls.
 The profile has a gently concave curve at eye level with a high forehead and a flat plane between the ears.
 The ears are broad at the base, slightly rounded and medium size set high on the head.
 The nose is straight, wide and moderately long.
 The muzzle is narrow in relation to the overall width of the head, not long nor pointed, with full whisker pads and a firm chin, giving a sweet, smiling expression.

 They have slate-grey nose leather, blue lips and rose-taupe paw pads.

 The eyes are one of its most endearing features.
 They are large, open and expressive with the outer corner curving slightly upward, set moderately wide apart with the colour varying from amber-gold to copper.

 The coat is medium-short, dense, slightly woolly and open in texture with an abundant soft and fine undercoat.
 It is supposedly water repellent.
 All uniform shades of greyish blue fur are acceptable.

 It is renowned since antiquity for its hunting prowess and its beautiful thick fur coat.
 They are extremely supple and agile cats and the qualities of strength, unrivalled intelligence and adaptability, enabled them to survive in the wild for centuries.

 Growth and maturity

 The Chartreux is classed as a large domestic cat.
 The males are usually much larger than the females and are slower to mature.
-Female Chartreux take about three years to reach their full size of 7-10 lbs.
+Female Chartreux take about three to four years to reach their full size of 7-10 lbs.
 Male Chartreux can take four or five years to reach their full size of 12-18 lbs.
 As the male matures, his head and body broaden, he develops jowls, and his coat becomes thicker and woollier.